Elden Ring: Development and release

 Production of the game began in early 2017 following the release of The Ringed City, a piece of downloadable content (DLC) for Dark Souls III.
 Elden Ring was developed alongside Sekiro: Shadows Die Twice, which Miyazaki also directed.
 He said although the combat in Elden Ring has similarities to that in Sekiro, neither game directly inspired the mechanics of the other.
 FromSoftware simultaneously developed both games using a "co-director" structure in which each of the games had a staff member acting as director through its first stages of development.
 Miyazaki would then provide direction on the game's mechanics, art, and music.
 Yui Tanimura, who previously directed Dark Souls II and co-directed Dark Souls III, served as co-director for the game.
 The design team of Elden Ring concentrated on environmental scale, role-playing, and storytelling as the main elements.
 Developers credited the scale with responsibility for creating a sense of diversity, and intended the roleplaying elements to allow for a variety of player-environment interactions.
 Increasing the game's scale required the creation of several explorable structures, which the team conjoined in the open world.
 Miyazaki named Shadow of the Colossus, The Elder Scrolls, The Witcher 3, and The Legend of Zelda: Breath of the Wild as design influences for Elden Ring.
 He credited the tabletop role-playing game RuneQuest, and the novels The Lord of the Rings and The Eternal Champion as inspirations for the game's story.
 Tsukasa Saitoh, Shoi Miyazawa, Tai Tomisawa, Yuka Kitamura, and Yoshimi Kudo composed Elden Rings original score.

 Elden Ring was revealed at E3 2019 in June.
 Some information about the game had previously been leaked online due to a vulnerability of the servers at Bandai Namco Entertainment.
 Elden Ring was widely anticipated on announcement but no further material was released until a trailer was shown in June 2021.
 Playtesting was facilitated by Bandai Namco, which in November 2021 initially released the game as a closed beta that players could sign up to test.
 The game's full release was scheduled for January 21, 2022, but was postponed to February 25 the same year.
 Elden Ring had performance issues at launch; players complained of an insufficient frame rate.
 Bandai Namco addressed some of these problems through software patches and updates.
 In February 2023, the downloadable content (DLC) expansion Shadow of the Erdtree was announced.
 It was released on June 20, 2024.
+A Nintendo Switch 2 version of the game, Elden Ring Tarnished Edition, was released on August 28, 2026.Tarnished Edition introduced two new classes, and cosmetics for Torrent.
+These features are also available on other platforms as paid downloadable content.